embesozzi/keycloak-webauthn-conditional-mediation/README.md

 # Keycloak: Webauthn Conditional Meditation Authenticator

 This is a webauthn authenticator that supports [WebAuth Conditional UI](https://github.com/w3c/webauthn/wiki/Explainer:-WebAuthn-Conditional-UI) or Passkey autofill.
-It's based on the OOTB [WebAuthnPasswordlessAuthenticator](https://github.com/keycloak/keycloak/blob/main/services/src/main/java/org/keycloak/authentication/authenticators/browser/WebAuthnPasswordlessAuthenticator.java), with a touch of customization on the JavaScript side.
+It's based on the OOTB [WebAuthnPasswordlessAuthenticator](https://github.com/keycloak/keycloak/blob/main/services/src/main/java/org/keycloak/authentication/authenticators/browser/WebAuthnPasswordlessAuthenticator.java), with a touch of customization and love ♥️ on the [UI](src/main/resources/theme-resources/templates/webauthn-conditional-mediation-authenticate.ftl) side.

 When moving from passwords to passkeys, there might be challenges.
 User experience matters a lot.
 The default “modal” experience might not be good in some cases.
 But using the passkey with autofill (WebAuth Conditional UI) feature can improve the login process.
 Keycloak version 22 lacks this feature, which is why I developed this custom SPI.
 Furthermore, it is beneficial to have the flexibility to customize the user experience according to your business requirements.

-This custom authenticator is issued in the following workshop:
+This custom authenticator is utilized in the following workshop:

 - https://github.com/embesozzi/keycloak-workshop-stepup-mfa-biometrics